not cold) NEWS,

 radio teletype bulletins with news about what's going on in the Ham Radio world.

-I am going to use this story to do a little advertising for the ARRL, I feel that all new hams should join the ARRL for at least a year
+I'm going to use this story to do a little advertising for the ARRL, I believe all new hams should join the ARRL !
+Join for a year, learn

 If after a year you don't feel its worth the investment, drop your membership.
 But give it a try for one year.
 Join the ARRL Click here